3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

    The start scripts set the initial heap size of the Java Virtual Machine (JVM) to 1GB using the -Xms parameter of the JVM.
 This value has been chosen to be reasonable for most platforms.
-Please edit the start scripts in case you need to adapt these default values (e.g., in order to increase the available main memory).
+Please edit the start scripts in case you need to adapt the default values (e.g., in order to increase the available main memory).

    For some UNIX/Linux distributions, you will have to run the start